 Professor, Director of Doctoral Studies

-- Meaningful Stuff: Design that Lasts (MIT Press, forthcoming, 2021)
+- Meaningful Stuff: Design that Lasts (MIT Press, 2021)

 - Routledge Handbook of Sustainable Product Design (Routledge, 2017)

 - Emotionally Durable Design (Expanded Second Edition) (Routledge, 2015)

 - Designers, Visionaries & Other Stories (Earthscan, 2007)

 - Emotionally Durable Design (First Edition) (Earthscan, 2005)